geekforbrains/sidekick-cli/README.md

 ANTHROPIC_API_KEY=your_anthropic_key
 ```

-You can either set these in your environment, create a `.env` file in your project directory, or add them to your config file at `~/.config/sidekick.json`.
+You can either set these in your environment or create a `.env` file in your project directory.

 ## Usage